 The AMS campus spans over 100,000 square feet of office, laboratory, and expansion space staffed by highly qualified specialists and consultants with degrees in electrical, mechanical, nuclear, chemical, computer, and materials engineering.
 The AMS campus includes a state-of-the-art EMC laboratory which features a gigahertz transverse electromagnetic (GTEM) Cell and 2 EMC testing chambers.
 The largest of these chambers contain nearly 10,000 cubic feet for oversized and heavier equipment.
 AMS has also developed a comprehensive Materials Testing Laboratory which focuses primarily on evaluating age related degradation of insulation materials in electrical cables.
 AMS also features a fully equipped temperature sensor calibration and response time testing facility.

 Knoxville is a booming center for new businesses and economic growth, as well as a thriving epicenter for scientific research and development.
-The region’s employer base is diverse and robust, with large government employers such as ORNL, TVA, and UT, as well as many innovative science and technology companies.
-One of the country’s five national laboratories—Oak Ridge National Laboratory (ORNL)—sits in Knoxville’s backyard.
+The region’s employer base is diverse and robust, with large government employers such as the Oak Ridge National Laboratory (ORNL), one of the country’s five national laboratories.